AFLplusplus/Website/content/docs/binaryonly_fuzzing.md

   Wine mode can run Win32 PE binaries with the QEMU instrumentation.
   It needs Wine, python3 and the pefile python package installed.

-  As it is included in afl++ this needs no URL.
+  As it is included in AFL++ this needs no URL.

 ## UNICORN